Hamidrezaostadabbas/FOSS4G_Asia_2023/README.md

 ## Introduction

-> What do I need to know to go through this course?
+> What is Plugin and what is the use of it?

 *
 *